How To Write Sample Email To Approach New Client (+ Templates)

 When you take the time to build rapport, this changes things.

-When you build rapport before sending a cold email, your leads might recognize you as someone who engages with them a few times on Twitter.
+Building rapport before sending a cold email lets leads recognize you as someone who engages with them a few times on Twitter or LinkedIn.

 Or you sent them a personalized email about a question you had about their content, with no strings attached.